HCHogan/nix-config/README.md

 # ❄️ nix-config

-Declarative NixOS, nix-darwin, and Home Manager configuration designed for multi-host and multi-user workflows.
+Declarative NixOS, nix-darwin, and Home Manager setup with a single flake that scales from servers to laptops—and even standalone HM installs on other distros.

 ## ✨ Highlights

-- 🧩 Flake-based entry point with a clean separation between **system** and **Home Manager** layers.
+- 🧩 Flake entry point that keeps **system** and **Home Manager** layers cleanly separated.
-- 🖥️ Hosts for Linux (x86_64/aarch64) and macOS (`aarch64-darwin`, `x86_64-darwin`).
+- 🖥️ Host registry covering Linux (x86_64/aarch64) and macOS (`aarch64-darwin`, `x86_64-darwin`), plus Home Manager–only machines.
-- 👥 Per-user overrides with shared profiles so teams can reuse common pieces without pulling extra packages.
+- 👥 Shared profiles + per-user overrides so you can reuse core pieces without shipping unwanted packages.
-- 🪟 Role-aware profiles (e.g. `desktop`, `server`, `virtualisation`) assembled per host.
+- 🪟 Role-driven profiles (`desktop`, `server`, `virtualisation`, …) that compose into each host.
-- 🏠 Host-aware Home Manager outputs exposed as `homeConfigurations."hosts/<host>/<user>"`.
+- 🏠 HM outputs exposed as `homeConfigurations."hosts/<host>/<user>"`, ideal for non-NixOS distros.
-- 🧰 Shared module library for services (e.g. `mihomo`, `vfio`) and desktop components.
+- 🧰 Reusable module library for services (mihomo, vfio, …) and desktop tooling (Hyprland, Kitty, Starship, …).

 ## 📁 Layout